06 Safeguarding children, young people and vulnerable adults policy

 convictions, cautions, court orders, reprimands and warnings which may affect their suitability to work with children that have occurred during their employment.
 New information is referred

-immediately to the designated officer.
+immediately to the designated officer/line manager.

 Recording

-- Key person supervision discussions are recorded and is
+- Key person supervision discussions are recorded and

 retained by the supervisor and a copy provided to the key person.